Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Applications of FL

-In smart cities, where energy efficiency and data protection are considered top priorities, deploying a large number of sensors and data-gathering devices helps FL find many uses, including traffic management, public safety, and environment monitoring, energy optimization, urban planning, and air quality monitoring.
-In order to identify the sensors that are present on each end-user device, the authors in \cite{imteaj2019distributed} first introduced their new platform (which also included software and mobile app implementation).
-Gyroscope, ambient light sensor, temperature, magnetic field sensor, orientation sensor, game rotation vector, linear acceleration, relative humidity, gravity, geomagnetic rotation vector, and so on., were just a few of the many sensors they found.
-Given that the sensors were already built into the phone, employing them could be advantageous when taking into account the complexity, effectiveness, and cost of the entire system.
-Designing a system that could cause dispersed devices to self-activate and agree to generate all available sensor data was a problem.
-Additionally, since devices could provide a constant stream of data, the size of the data might increase and take on a random structure, making it difficult for us to distinguish one device's sensor data from another and come to a wise choice.
-To address these, the authors put up a distributed sensing solution to utilize a token to identify a device, activate dispersed end-user devices to send data to the cloud as needed, and store data on the cloud server while retaining the appropriate format.
-With this method, remote data collection was made possible using existing end-user devices, and the cost of adding new sensors for autonomous IoT applications was decreased.
-In order to provide dispersed intelligence across a network of smart devices, they expanded upon their effective sensing platform.To do this, they used the processing power of these devices for local decision-making, i.e., each smart device only interacted with a small number of nearby devices rather than broadcasting all sensing data to a centralized agent and solving a large-scale decision-making issue.\\
+FL enhances smart cities by optimizing urban services like traffic management and energy efficiency while preserving data privacy.
+In smart homes, FL enables personalized automation without compromising user privacy and improves comfort and energy efficiency.
+FL improves collaborative ML across interconnected devices that shapes the future of efficient urban living and intelligent home automation systems.
+For example, in smart cities, where energy efficiency and data protection are considered top priorities, deploying a large number of sensors and data-gathering devices helps FL find many uses, including traffic management, public safety, and environment monitoring, energy optimization, urban planning, and air quality monitoring.
+The authors in \cite{imteaj2019distributed} listed the sensors that can be found in end-users' devices.
+These sensors include Gyroscope, ambient light sensor, temperature, magnetic field sensor, orientation sensor, game rotation vector, linear acceleration, relative humidity, gravity, and geomagnetic rotation vector.
+Given that the sensors are already built into the phones, employing them is advantageous when taking into account the complexity, effectiveness, and cost of the entire system.
+Designing a system that causes dispersed devices to self-activate and agree to generate all available sensor data is challenging.
+Additionally, since devices provide a constant stream of data, the size of the data increases.
+Therefore, it makes it difficult to distinguish one device's sensor data from another.
+To address this problem, the authors offered a distributed sensing solution to utilize a token to identify a device, activate dispersed end-user devices to send data, and store it in the cloud as needed, while retaining the appropriate format.
+With this method, remote data collection is made possible using existing end-user devices, and the cost of adding new sensors for autonomous IoT applications decreases.
+In order to provide dispersed intelligence across a network of smart devices, they expanded upon their effective sensing platform.
+They used the processing power of these devices for local decision-making, i.e., each smart device only interacts with a small number of nearby devices rather than broadcasting all sensing data to a centralized agent, which resolves a large-scale decision-making issue.